grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM.md

 ## Configuration

 To increase flexibility, the APM export functionality is configured on the test-run level.
-There are two ways in which you can set up your provider - via K6 Cloud app or by specifying required parameters in `options.ext.loadimpact.apm` in your script (See [extension options](/using-k6/options#extension-options) for more information).
+You can set up your provider via K6 Cloud app or by specifying required parameters in `options.ext.loadimpact.apm` in your script (See [extension options](/using-k6/options#extension-options) for more information).

 ### Configuration via K6 Cloud app